flare-foundation/docs/docs/dev/reference/personal-delegation-account.md

 A PDA is a regular account for which there are no private keys and which must be managed through the CSM contract instead.

-Conveniently, the method signatures to delegate on the CSM are the same as on the `WNat` contract where delegation is usually performed, for instance `CSM.batchDelegate()`.
+Conveniently, the method signatures to delegate on the CSM are the same as on the [`WNat`](WNat.md) contract where delegation is usually performed, for instance [`CSM.batchDelegate()`](ClaimSetupManager.md#fn_batchdelegate_dc4fcda7).
-FTSO reward claiming, though, is still performed through the `FTSORewardManager`, for example using `claimReward(address recipient, ...)` where `recipient` allows sending to any address, including a PDA.
+FTSO reward claiming, though, is still performed through the [`FTSORewardManager`](FtsoRewardManager.md), for example using `claimReward(address recipient, ...)` where `recipient` allows sending to any address, including a PDA.
 For information on how to delegate and claim FTSO rewards, see [Delegation](../../tech/ftso.md#delegation) and [Rewards](../../tech/ftso.md#rewards).

-In addition to the methods used for regular accounts, `FTSO.autoClaim()` automatically claims for both the main account and the PDA, to the PDA or the main account depending on whether the PDA is enabled or not.
+In addition to the methods used for regular accounts, [`FtsoRewardManager.autoClaim()`](FtsoRewardManager.md#fn_autoclaim_8dc305fa) automatically claims for both the main account and the PDA, to the PDA or the main account depending on whether the PDA is enabled or not.
-If users disable their PDA, `autoClaim()` claims rewards for only their main account and to only their main account.
+If users disable their PDA, [`autoClaim()`](FtsoRewardManager.md#fn_autoclaim_8dc305fa) claims rewards for only their main account and to only their main account.

 !!! note